 When a person arises to serve the Cause of God, leaves his home and journeys to distant lands, he often feels Baha’u’llah very near.
 This does not mean, however, that all of us are not subject to moments of depression, of wondering if we are doing the right thing, if we are in the right place, if we should not leave and go somewhere else.
 There are many reasons for such feelings and many answers to such questions.

 The body itself has its moments of better health and poorer health, and this in turn affects our minds and our outlook on life.
-Often we get depressed because we are over-tired or have a stomach upset or are not sleeping well or some other purely physical condition; the passing of this physical condition, or a change of environment for a few days, or even a change of occupation such as doing something relaxing we enjoy doing, will be sufficient to cure our depression, not to mention the spiritual assistance prayers can give us.
+Often we get depressed because we are over-tired, have a stomach upset, are not sleeping well or some other purely physical condition; the passing of this physical condition, a change of environment for a few days, or even a change of occupation such as doing something relaxing we enjoy doing, will be sufficient to cure our depression, not to mention the spiritual assistance prayers can give us.

 We must recognize our condition sensibly and objectively and not immediately jump to the conclusion that God has abandoned us, we are not worthy, we have made the wrong choice in going out to pioneer and had better go home!